danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 ### To-Do List

--  [ ] If you refresh the page while viewing an article, the state will change and the content will change.
-Install Redux Persist
 -  [ ] Remove unused images & icons
 -  [ ] Remove unused variables and rebuild
 -  [ ] Make metadata / link sharing previews dynamic and enable image preview for all paths.
 Install Redux Helmet
 -  [ ] Refactor some of the repetition in some of the components.
--  [ ] add `rel="noopener"` to Footer links
 -  [ ] Styling of active nav link - make underline further away from text
 -  [ ] Create an Error page / Component
 -  [ ] Style the Error page with useful Back and Home buttons